How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Enabling at least 2 sitelink ad extensions

-Mistake #2) Using Broad Keywords
+Mistake 2: Using Generic Keywords

-Instead, look for more specific long-tail keywords.
+Instead, look for specific long-tail keywords.
 For instance, you might bid on terms like “animal shelter volunteer opportunities” rather than “volunteer opportunities.”
 These will connect you with more qualified users, and they’re also typically cheaper to bid on.

-Mistake #3) Using Dirty Keyword Data
+Mistake 3: Using Dirty Keyword Data

 Any nonprofit professional who deals with metrics understands the importance of data hygiene.
-In terms of Google Grant management, cleaning your keyword data is a process that involves pausing or removing irrelevant or low-quality keywords.
+In terms of Google Grant management, cleaning your keyword data is a process that involves pausing or removing irrelevant and low-quality keywords.

 - Keyword traffic may fluctuate over time.
 Some of the keywords you target will not be relevant year-round.
 For example, seasonal keywords or those related to specific events do not need to be tracked outside of those time frames.